RezLife/rezlife/README.md

 Install Node.js using brew: `brew install node`.

 This should also install npm, which is the package manager for JavaScript.

-##### 4. Express.js
-Before we install express, we would need to get our repository ready.
-1. Using command line, clone the repo: `git clone https://github.com/RezLife/rezlife.git`.
-2. Then install a *package.json* file and *node_module* folder (which contains express.js) by following the instructions [here](https://expressjs.com/en/starter/installing.html).

-**Note about the installation:**
-1. What the instruction means by "entry point" is which "main file" does the app start in.
-In Java, it's like the file where the "main" method is located.
-2. *node_module* is a folder containing various packages handy for web app development.
-Its like the java library containing things like HashMap, Math, etc.

-Now you're ready to start your server!

 ### Linux